kwasniew/hyperbook/README.md

 ## Splitting view into smaller functions

-In the previous section you rendered static HTML.
-Even though the view function had access to the current state, it didn't actually use it.
+In the previous section you rendered static HTML independent of the application state.
 The next code snippet shows how to iterate over a list of items in a view function:

 ```javascript
 import { h, app } from "./web_modules/hyperapp.js";